ICYMI: Yello Interviews Entrepreneur Celia Collymore

 In 2018 Yello interviewed Celia Collymore, the founder of fitness, lifestyle and event management company ‘Bajan Fusion‘.

-Celia is passionate about everything health-wise, and this is the drive behind all of her projects, which are designed to get as many people as possible taking care of their minds and bodies through dance, aerobic and adventure activities.
+Celia is passionate about everything health-wise, and that enthusiasm is the drive behind all her projects.
+She wants to help as many people as possible take care of their minds and bodies through dance, aerobics and adventure activities.